ayaanhossain/ShareDB/README.md

 >>> myDB.drop()                           # Close/delete when you're done
 True
 ```
-`ShareDB` methods either return some data/result up on appropriate query, or a `self` object is returned for pythonic chaining of methods.
-Exceptionally, the *terminal* methods `.close()` and `.drop()` return a boolean indicating success.
+`ShareDB` methods either return data/result up on appropriate query, or a `self` object is returned to facilitate method chaining.
+Terminal methods `.close()` and `.drop()` return a boolean indicating success.

 ### Installation
 One-shot **installation/upgrade** of `ShareDB` from **PyPI**